 The proposed layout and turbine technology will likely change based on stakeholder, environmental and technical input.
 We will update the visual and sound assessments to reflect the most up-to-date plan as part of the environmental assessment process.

 A few factors contribute to the choice of wind turbines, such as the wind profile and the height of nearby vertical obstacles.
-The Project is still at a preliminary stage.
-Once we have more wind data to tell us where the wind blows the strongest, we can choose a turbine.
 We anticipate that the hub height will range from about 100 metres to 125 metres with an approximate blade length between 60 metres and 85 metres.

 Aviation warning lights on wind turbines are required by Transport Canada regulations.
 However, the Project is exploring the feasibility of light mitigation options to reduce the visibility to those on the ground.